libp2p/js-libp2p/doc/CONFIGURATION.md

 > Peer Routing offers a way to find other peers in the network by issuing queries using a Peer Routing algorithm, which may be iterative or recursive.
 If the algorithm is unable to find the target peer, it will return the peers that are "closest" to the target peer, using a distance metric defined by the algorithm.

-The peer routing modules available are:
+Some available peer routing modules are:

 - [js-libp2p-kad-dht](https://github.com/libp2p/js-libp2p-kad-dht)
 - [js-libp2p-delegated-peer-routing](https://github.com/libp2p/js-libp2p-delegated-peer-routing)